aevilla160/hpc_docs/docs/running_jobs.md

 #!/bin/bash
 #SBATCH --nodes=1  #asked for 1 node
 #SBATCH --ntasks=20 #asked for 20 cores
-#SBATCH --partition std.q  #this job will submit to std.q
+#SBATCH --partition compute  #this job will submit to compute partition
 #SBATCH --mem=96G  #this job is asked for 96G of total memory
 #SBATCH --time=0-00:15:00 # 15 minutes
 #SBATCH --output=test1.qlog  #the output information will put into test1.qlog file